jfhbrook/jfhbrook.github.io/_posts/2013-05-28-the-case-for-a-nodejs-framework.md

     null { id: 'bobby-a', foo: 'bar' }

 It's also possible to use `Resource.before` to prevent a resource method from being called based on incoming data.
-This is particularly useful for
+This is particularly useful for adding additional asserts.

 ## Using Resources